ChuDinhHanh/ChuDinhHanh/README.md

 <h1><img src="https://emojis.slackmojis.com/emojis/images/1531849430/4246/blob-sunglasses.gif?1531849430" width="30"/> Hey!
 Nice to see you.</h1>

 🌱 About Me:</br>
-🌱 I am Le Chu Dinh Hanh, an IT student at Thu Duc college of technology, majoring in Software Engineering engineering.</br>
+🌱 I am Chu Dinh Hanh, an IT student at Thu Duc college of technology, majoring in Software Engineering engineering.</br>
 🌱 Aspiring Frontend or Mobile Developer, eager to contribute to innovative projects and solve complex challenges.</br>

 🌱 Skilled in working with modern technologies such as: